KursatS/bullx-dark-theme/README.md

 # BullX Dark Theme Chrome Extension

 ## 🌌 Overview
 ""BullX Dark Theme"" is a versatile browser extension designed to enhance your browsing experience on the neo.bullx.io platform.
-With compatibility for both Chrome and Firefox, this extension allows users to seamlessly switch between light and dark themes with just a click.
+With compatibility for both Chrome and Firefox, this extension allows users to seamlessly switch between default and dark themes with just a click.

 ---